Autonomous sales agent checklist: 27 features that actually matter (not just AI widgets)

 27) Dedupe, identity resolution, and merge safety

-Agents amplify whatever your CRM does at scale.
+An agent amplifies whatever your data does, at scale.
 If dedupe is weak, the agent will:

 What to verify: